P-Tensors: a General Formalism for Constructing Higher Order Message Passing Networks: P -TENSORS

-The table on the right hand side of Figure \ref{fig: cutout} constrasts the number of possible equivariant maps in this case to the number of maps described in the previous section.
-As before, the presence of multiple channels complicates this picture only to the extent that each of the above maps can also involve mixing the different channels by a learnable weight matrix.
-Typically each map has its own weight matrix.

-\ignore{ The actual form of the equivariant linear maps differ from those in the previous section in two respects.
+Table \ref{tbl: Bell2} contrasts the number of possible equivariant maps in this case to the number of maps described in the previous section.
+As before, in the presence of multiple channels, each of the above maps can also involve mixing the different channels by a learnable weight matrix. \ignore{ The actual form of the equivariant linear maps differ from those in the previous section in two respects.
 First, the transfer indices only extend over the set of \emph{common} elements \m{\Dcal_1\cap \Dcal_2}.
 Effectively this means that we only transfer information between the subtensors of \m{T_1} and \m{T_2} carved out by the common index values.
 Second, for each summation and broadcast index we consider two variations: the case when the summation/broadcast only takes place over the common index values and when it involves all values (hence the \m{2^{p_1+p_3}} factor in the Theorem).

 Once again, this is best demonstrated on a specific example.
 Without loss of generality, we assume that the ordering of \m{\Dcal_1} and \m{\Dcal_2} has been rearranged so that \m{k} common indices appear first and are matched between the two tensors.
 For the same example as before of maps between third order tensors corresponding to the \m{\Pcal=\cbrN{\cbrN{1,3},\cbrN{2,5,6},\cbrN{4}}} partition we now have four different maps: